-- Cake Mix: For maximum cake batter flavor, use dry cake mix.
-You can use any flavor you want, but my favorite to use is plain vanilla.
-It’s so important to only use some of the box– just 1 and 1/4 cup of the dry cake mix.
+- Cake Mix: Use dry cake mix straight from the box.
+You can use any flavor you want, but my go-to is plain vanilla.
+You’re only using a portion of the box mix– just 1 and 1/4 cups– not the entire box.

 - Baking Soda: Baking soda helps the cookies rise.

 - Butter: Use room temperature butter.
 You can soften butter quickly with this trick or set the butter out 1-2 hours before you begin.